misakey/backend/docs/content/concepts/box-events.md

 {
     "type": "access.add",
     "content": {
-        "restriction_type": "(string) (one of : invitation_link, identifier or email_domain): the type of restriction the access bears", "value": "(string): a value describing the restriction", "auto_invite": "(optional) (boolean)",
+        "restriction_type": "(string) (one of : identifier or email_domain): the type of restriction the access bears", "value": "(string): a value describing the restriction", "auto_invite": "(optional) (boolean)",
     },